turingschool/lesson_plans/Readme.md

 ==========

 Anatomy of a gem.
-These aren't mandated, but they're the conventions that almost everyone follows.
+This structure and naming isn't mandated, but it's the conventions that almost everyone follows.

 ```
 .